-At Center for Advanced Medicine, we use innovative procedures to accurately diagnose your pain, and we use safe, non-surgical procedures to alleviate the excruciating pain causing by your disc herniation.
+At Performance Medical Clinic, we use innovative procedures to accurately diagnose your pain, and we use safe, non-surgical procedures to alleviate the excruciating pain causing by your disc herniation.

 How Do Disc Herniations Develop?